Starting your nursery or pre-school

 - Storage space

-For more information about the suitability of childcare premises, see page 35 and 26 of the Statutory framework for the early years foundation stage.
+For more information about the suitability of childcare premises in England, see page 35 and 26 of the Statutory framework for the early years foundation stage.

-For information on risk assessments, see page 31 of the Statutory framework for the early years foundation stage.
+For information on risk assessments in England, see page 31 of the Statutory framework for the early years foundation stage.

 Tip four: Make your business official!